When Daniel Ellsberg, a former military analyst and the world’s most

 humanism and exceptional moral courage.

-The prize ceremony will take place in Stockholm on Wednesday, January 30, 2019.
+The prize ceremony took place in Stockholm on Wednesday, January 30, 2019.